 Understand Wet Reckless Charges in California

 Before we discuss the repercussions of a wet reckless plea bargain, we should get familiar with this charge.
 Wet reckless accusations are not a stand-alone charge.
-In fact, wet reckless charges are only offered as part of a plea bargain for driving under the influence (DUI).
+In fact, a wet and reckless charge is only offered as part of a plea bargain for driving under the influence (DUI).

-You must plead guilty to accept a plea bargain, which means that all plea bargains show up as conviction on your criminal record.
+You must plead guilty to accept a plea bargain, which means that all plea bargains show up as convictions on your criminal record.